Owning a Restaurant Hero Image 1

 The fact is that, as the restaurant owner, there’s no one else to complain to.
 The buck stops with you.

-When you're an independent restaurant owner, there's no corporate to call for help.
-As an independent owner, you have a much higher risk of failure, according to Entrepreneur.com, but you also reap much higher reward.
+When you're an independent restaurant owner, there are no HQ higher-ups to call for help.
+As an independent owner, you have a much higher risk of failure, according to Entrepreneur.com, but you also reap much higher rewards.

 In short, you're the one who needs to fix your restaurant's problems.

-Let's revisit the idea of solid teamwork again.
-The team owns the wins, but ultimately, you own the embarrassments, the losses, the poor reviews, the bad hires, and the equipment damage due to staff negligence.
+Let's revisit the importance of solid teamwork.
+The team owns the wins, but ultimately, you shoulder the embarrassments, the losses, the poor reviews, the bad hires, and the equipment damage due to staff negligence.
 This is the cost of being in business.

 The truth is, if you keep at it, continue to master the skills we listed above, invest in your team, create training and operational systems, and develop marketing strategies day in and day out.
 Then, in just a couple of years, you can start to reap what you've sown.